 Vietnam GDP is forecast to grow at an average rate of at least 10 percent per year during 2026–2030, solidifying the country’s position among the top three economies in Southeast Asia and within the world’s 30 largest economies, according to Deputy Prime Minister Nguyen Hoa Binh.

-Speaking at the First Congress of the Government Party Organization for the 2025–2030 term, he highlighted that the ambitious Vietnam GDP target reflects the nation’s focus on sustainable development, innovation, and global competitiveness.
+Speaking at the First Congress of the Government Party Organization for the 2025–2030 term, he emphasized that the ambitious target highlights Vietnam’s commitment to sustainable growth, innovation, and competitiveness.

-By 2030, Vietnam GDP per capita is expected to reach around USD 8,500, while total GDP may expand to USD 510 billion by the end of 2025, ranking 32nd globally — five places higher than in 2020.
-The average income per capita is projected to exceed USD 5,000 this year, up sharply from USD 3,552 in 2020.
-Economic growth above 8 percent in 2025 is expected to provide strong momentum for Vietnam GDP to achieve sustained double-digit growth in subsequent years.
+By 2030, Vietnam’s GDP per capita could reach around USD 8,500, while the total GDP may expand to USD 510 billion by the end of 2025, ranking 32nd globally—five places higher than in 2020.
+The average income per capita is expected to surpass USD 5,000 this year, up from USD 3,552 in 2020.
+Strong growth above 8% in 2025 will create solid momentum for sustained double-digit expansion in the following years.

 Customers shop in a supermarket in HCMC in November 2024.
 Photo by VnExpress/Quynh Tran